According to the Bureau of Labor Statistics, the demand for web developers is expected to grow by 22% between 2019 and 2029.

 Most employers tend to give raises as a percentage increase of your current pay, so if you negotiate you’re likely to receive incrementally higher earnings with each raise.

-Additionally, employers in areas that still allow asking for salary history often ask for your current pay stubs that are likely to be used to determine your next offer.
+Additionally, employers in areas that still allow asking for salary history often request your current pay stubs, which are likely to be used to determine your next offer.
+If you do freelance work, you have the option to create pay stubs online.

 To avoid leaving money on the table, it’s often essential for web developers to negotiate the offers they receive.
 In some cases, companies may not have the flexibility to review the monetary aspects.
-However, you can gun for more perks like:
+However, you can gun for more perks that directly impact the employee engagement:

 - Travel allowances